VilvAdmin/vilv/README.md

 - [ ] Player details page (?)
 - [ ] Analytics (?)
 - [ ] Domain stuff (custom domain for Vercel, Neon?, Resend)
-- [ ] Add registration for games
 - [ ] Show amount of player reactions/availabilities/unanswered in game overview
-- [ ] Don't allow for duplicates in player reactions (the problem seems to originate when a user goes back in the browser and then changes his status again; also when he changes the value of the status)
+- [ ] Don't allow for duplicates in player reactions (the problem seems to originate when a user goes back in the browser and then changes his status again; also when he changes the value of the status; not a problem in my Edge browser on pc, but it has been a problem on mobile browser)
 - [x] Make calendar export export a full length game time (now end time = start time)
 - [ ] When importing games from 'Wedstrijden importeren' don't change game type (now they all become 'vriendschappelijk')